 Skip to Content

-The Visiting Elective Scholarship Program supported by the Department of Emergency Medicine was established to encourage fourth year medical students who are underrepresented in medicine to apply for the University of Iowa clinical emergency medicine clerkship (EM:8402 Emergency Medicine UIHC).
+The Visiting Elective Scholarship Program supported by the Department of Emergency Medicine encourages 4th year medical students who are underrepresented in medicine to apply for the University of Iowa Emergency Medicine Clerkship (EM:8402 Emergency Medicine UIHC).
 Scholarships are up to $1,500 each.

 The Women in Emergency Medicine Scholarship (WEMS) is supported by the Department of Emergency Medicine and was established to encourage gender diversity in emergency medicine.
 It supports the 4th year medical students to apply for the emergency medicine clerkship (EM:8402) at the University of Iowa.
 Scholarships are up to $1,500 each.

 Copyright © 2015 The University of Iowa.
 All Rights Reserved.